ismorales1/cse15l-lab-reports/LABReportThree.md

 ```
 **Example #6 using ```grep``` with ```-r``` option:**

-In this example, the subdirectory ```/OUP``` is provided, therefore, it is recursively searched and any file within that matches the pattern is printed in the terminal.
+In this example, the subdirectory ```/OUP``` is provided, therefore, it is recursively searched and any file within that matches the pattern is displayed.
 This means that any file and any subdirectory files in ```/OUP```are printed onto the terminal if they match the pattern.

 Command: ```grep -r "spawned" written_2/non-fiction/OUP```